Public sector finances, UK: March 2025

 Embed code

-The public sector spent more than it received in taxes and other income in March 2024, requiring it to borrow £11.9 billion.
-This was £4.7 billion less than in March 2023.
+Initial estimates show that the public sector spent more than it received in taxes and other income in March 2025, requiring it to borrow £16.4 billion.

 A breakdown of net borrowing by subsector and a summary of central government receipts and expenditure data are presented in Tables 1 to 3 in our Public sector finances summary tables: Appendix M dataset.